narkisr/narkisr.com/resources/templates/md/pages/projects.md

 <div class="col-md-4">
    <h3>Opskeleton</h3>
-   <p><a href="https://github.com/opskeleton/opskeleton">Opskeleton</a> is a Devops project workflow and management tool, it offer to manage the entire lifecycle of services from development testing to production by selectively choosing best practices, project layout and tools to compose such projects (called sandboxes).
+   <p><a href="https://github.com/opskeleton/opskeleton">Opskeleton</a> is a project workflow and management tool, it offer to manage the entire lifecycle of provisioning code from development to testing and production it composes best practices, standard layout and tools.

-   At the [Opskeleton](url)organization a list of sandboxes is available, starting from jenkins to storm and security onion,
+   The [Opskeleton](https://github.com/opskeleton) organization is the home for a growing list of provisioning projects ranging from [security-onion](https://github.com/opskeleton/security-onion-sandbox) to [kibana](https://github.com/opskeleton/kibana-sandbox) and list is just growing ..
   </p>
  </div>
  </div>